-- Wise parents bring up morality in their children because those who have knowledge of etiquette bring glory to the whole family.
+- Wise parents bring up morality in their children because those who know etiquette bring glory to the whole family.

-- A grumpy wife, a selfish friend, an impudent servant, and living in a house with a snake is nothing more than death.
+- A grumpy wife, a selfish friend, a bold servant, and living in a house with a snake are nothing more than death.

-- Leave the country where you are not respected, where it is impossible to earn a living, where there are no friends, or where you cannot get an education.
+- Please leave the country where you are not respected, where it is impossible to earn a living, where there are no friends, or where you cannot get an education.

 - Check the servant in the performance of duty, the relative in the hardships, the friend in the misfortune, and the wife in the grief.

-- The goddess of fortune Lakshmi, of her own free will, visits places where scientists are revered, where grain harvests are preserved without loss, and where husband and wife do not quarrel.
+- The goddess of fortune, Lakshmi, of her own free will, visits places where scientists are revered, grain harvests are preserved without loss, and husband and wife do not quarrel.

 Acharya Chanakya spent his entire life displaying his quality of being a Master strategist.
 The equanimity of mind gave rise to the Chanakya Neeti that entirely changed the patterns of history.
 Comparing Chanakya with Vishnugupta enhances the mind consciousness of a master political strategist.